Sunny and Shay

-Sunny and Shay are a British Radio presenting husband and wife duo consisting of Mandeep "Sunny" and Gursharonjit "Shay" Grewal, both from London.
+Sunny and Shay (Sunny born 1975, Shay born 1984) are a British Radio presenting husband and wife duo consisting of Mandeep "Sunny" and Gursharonjit "Shay" Grewal, both from London.

 Career

-Sunny and Shay present a number of shows including the BBC WM afternoon slot for which they became the first high profile Asian presenters to do so in addition to the BBC Asian Network and BBC Radio London.
+Sunny and Shay present a number of shows including the BBC Radio WM afternoon slot for which they became the first high profile Asian presenters to do so in addition to the BBC Asian Network and BBC Radio London.

 They became a household name after appearing on the Channel 4 show The Family in 2008.

 They support and attend a number of high profile events throughout the year including the Asian Awards and the Indian Film Festival.
 They co-hosted the Brit Asia TV Music Awards with Sukhi Bart, in 2014 and 2015.
 In 2019 Shay also hosted the first Asian woman festival.

 Prior to becoming radio presenters Sunny worked as a BAA security officer at Heathrow Airport and Shay was a HR consultant in the City.